Specialized Services & Training

 Communities have the option to select a virtual follow-up approximately one month after the workshop for an additional half-day session to support ongoing planning efforts.

-Policy and practice recommendations with connection to national and local resources tailored to each goal defined in the action plans to support successful implementation and further planning.
+Policy and practice recommendations with connection to national and local resources tailored to support local action plans implementation.

 Mental Health Training for Juvenile Justice (MHT-JJ)